 Just like other German cities like Hamburg and Cologne, Berlin has a pretty diverse mix of sights that you must see on your first visit with a hefty proportion being included in Germany’s Top 100 sights to see.

 With that in mind, take a look at some of the very best sights you’ll want to include on your first visit to Berlin.

 Brandenburg Gate is one of Germany’s best-known landmarks that you’ll no doubt want to see.
 Historically, an old city gate, Brandenburg Gate was rebuilt around 250 years ago and still stands proudly today.

 Famous as a point for major historical events, it’s a great spot to see when visiting the Reichstag that’s close by.

 Also, for a leisurely sightseeing tour, book this ticket for a sightseeing cruise around Berlin.

 These particular tickets offer guaranteed seating, which means you won’t be waiting around or standing for long periods of time.
 It’s such a great tour.

 2.)
 Visit the glass dome of The Reichstag

 The Reichstag is not only home to the German Government but also home to one of the most impressive glass domes in all the world!

 Open to the public, you can head inside the dome and enjoy the incredible building (and views) from the top.
-Make sure to book your tickets well in advance, pre-registration is required and usually fills up very fast.
-You can pre-register for free access, right here.
+Make sure to book these tickets well in advance for a tour around the whole Government District, Chancellery, and Reichstag.

 3.)
 Experience the glorious Berlin Cathedral